ClapeyronThermo/Clapeyron.jl/docs/src/tutorials/basics_model_construction.md

 end
 ```

-Here’s an improved version of your text with refined clarity, flow, and grammar while maintaining the technical accuracy:

----

 ### Composite Models for the Fluid Phase

 The simplest case to consider is when we use a Helmholtz-based model (which includes nearly all models in Clapeyron.jl).
 For example: